Salmon Quiche | Easy Guest Invitation Recipe

 Freshness is paramount for salmon.

-Choose salmon with firm, shiny flesh, vibrant reddish-pink color, and no fishy odor.
+Choose salmon with firm, glossy flesh, a vibrant red color, and no fishy odor.

-Using pre-cubed salmon is convenient, or you can cut a whole fillet into cubes yourself.
+Using pre-cubed salmon is convenient, or you can cube a whole fillet yourself.

-For spinach, select leaves that are not wilted, with firm stems and a bright green color.
+For spinach, select leaves that are not wilted, with firm stems and a vivid green color.

 Fresh asparagus should have straight stalks and tightly closed tips.